The tutorial shows how to use the VALUE function in Excel to convert text strings to numeric values.

 To convert text strings to time, use the TIMEVALUE function as shown in Convert text to time in Excel.

 If a source string appears in a format not recognized by Excel, a VALUE formula returns #VALUE error.
 For example:

 How do you fix this?
 By using more complex formulas described in How to extract number from string in Excel.

 Hopefully this short tutorial has helped you to gain understanding about using the VALUE function in Excel.
-To have a closer look at the formulas, you are welcome to download our sample Excel VALUE Function workbook.
 I thank you for reading and hope to see you on our blog next week!